-31. The recruitment and selection process for appointment to this position will be conducted in accordance with the Code of Practice titled Selection of Persons for Appointment on Promotion to Positions in the Civil Service (No. 02/04) published by the Commission for Public Service Appointments.
+31. The selection processes for appointment to the Programme shall be conducted in accordance with the Code of Practice entitled Selection of Persons for Appointment on Promotion to Positions in the Civil Service (No. 02/04) published by the Commission for Public Service Appointments.